andrewdong14/hadoop-cluster-docker/README.md

 Please make sure you have installed Ubuntu on your machine or virtual machine.
 The machine has at least 6GB memory.
 ```
+# install these software if you not have them on your machine.
 sudo apt-get update
 sudo apt-get install git -y
 sudo apt-get install curl -y
 sudo apt-get install wget -y
 sudo wget -qO- https://get.docker.com/ | sh
+# get the latest hadoop image.
+The details of this docker image is defined in [Dockfile](https://raw.githubusercontent.com/andrewdong14/hadoop-cluster-docker/master/Dockerfile).
 sudo docker pull zdong/hadoop:latest
 ```